golddranks/ganbare/README.md

     GANBARE_ENABLE_SOURCE_MAPS Defaults to false.
 Whether it allows to see files in /src using HTTP.
     NAG_EMAIL_ABSENCE_PERIOD_HOURS How much to wait for the user to be absent before sending a nag email.
 Defaults to 52 hours.
     GANBARE_NAG_EMAIL_GRACE_PERIOD_HOURS How much to wait for the user to ignore the nag email to send another.
 Defaults to 48 hours.
+    GANBARE_EMAIL_EXPIRE_DAYS How old sessions are cleaned.
+Defaults to 14 days.
-    GANBARE_CLEAN_SESSIONS_AND_EMAILS_DAYS How old sessions and account invitation emails are cleaned.
+    GANBARE_SESSION_EXPIRE_DAYS How account invitation emails are cleaned.
 Defaults to 14 days.
     RUST_LOG Log level.
 Try ganbare=debug,ganbare_backend=debug if you want to debug stuff.

 During build, you need the following env var too: